neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***HQ1: Summarize, in your own words, what you are testing and what the experimental design was (based on the video).***

-***HQ2: Based on the data you collected, make a graph of bite rate versus variation in a stimulus feature.***
+***HQ2: Based on the data you collected, make a graph of bite rate versus variation in one stimulus feature.***

-***HQ3: Based on the data in your graph, describe the relationship between at least two features of the stimuli and aggressive behavior in male stickleback fish.***
+***HQ3: Based on the data in your graph, describe the relationship between two independent features of the stimuli and aggressive behavior in male stickleback fish.***

 ***HQ4: Based on the statement that 'red coloration is a sign stimulus for stickleback aggression', define 'sign stimulus' generally.***